Fire Pit FAQ’s

 All fire pits ship Residential LTL freight with a Lift Gate Service on a 40 lb pallet.
 The carrier when they arrive at your home will lower the pallet and using a pallet jack drop your freight as close to the front of your home as possible.
 Feel free to watch our handy shipping video in our video section.
 As well , please visit our contact page for current lead times to get your products out the door.
 Any accessories you purchased will be attached to the fire pit as well.
-Don’t forget to get your paperwork and any items that are attached to the pallet.
+Don’t forget to get your paperwork and any items that are attached to the pallet like your fire poker.
 Your drain plug is in the bag with your paperwork or inside your pit under the snuffer lid.
-The carrier will contact you once it gets there to set an appointment for all residential shipments.
+The carrier will contact you once the freight gets there to set an appointment for all residential shipments.
 Once you add your products to the shopping cart you can view the cart to see all costs including shipping.
-Please read the shipping options on the checkout page regarding the optional lift gate service.
 All accessories purchased by themselves will ship separately via UPS or FEDEX ground and you will have standard tracking.

 We allow you to exchange if you want to upgrade.
 No going down.
 Once we check out your fire pit we will come up with a trade in credit which can be applied to a new fire pit.
 You are responsible for getting the fire pit back to us.

 All pits come with one of our handcrafted 46”standard pokers and a drain plug for the 1/2″ drain hole which is nothing more than a 3/8″ x 1″ carriage bolt which can be purchased at any hardware store.